Kartikeyverma26/Tic-Tac-Toe/README.md

 - CSS
 - JavaScript (Vanilla)

-## 📁 PROJECT STRUCTURE

-tic-tac-toe/
-│
-├── index.html      -> UI structure
-├── style.css       -> Styling
-├── script.js       -> Game logic
-└── README.md       -> Documentation

 ## 🎮 HOW TO PLAY

 1. Open index.html in browser
-2. You play as ❌ (X)
+2. You play as ❌
-3. Computer plays as ⭕ (O)
+3. Computer plays as ⭕
 4. Click empty box to make move
 5. First to make 3 in a row wins 🏆
 6. Score updates automatically